youcancallmeben/portfolio/about.md

 Pomodoro technique -->
 <!-- As a designer, I enjoy solving complex problems by using a holistic design process with a focus on multi-disciplinary collaboration and rapid iteration.  -->
 I am curious and passionate about learning how the motivations and feelings of people impact their actions.
-I'm fascinated by the movement and the consequence it can have in our attention.
+I'm fascinated by movement and the consequence it can have in our attention.
 I believe in technology that empowers, not detracts, the holistic experience.
 <!-- **Mission** -->
 I’m an impact-driven designer who cares about designing efficient and enjoyable products for users.